 OVERVIEW: The foundation supports dance and theater work across the U.S. It awards about $2 million in total annually, a number that has remained steady for several years.

-IP TAKE: Dance enthusiasts should not overlook this important funder as the foundation supports both programming at large organizations and individual artists through the Jerome Robbins Award.
-The proposal process is very specific, but definitely worthwhile for both national and regional programs.
+IP TAKE: Dance grant seekers should not overlook this important funder as the foundation supports both programming at large organizations and individual artists.
+Proposals are accepted by invitation only.

 Upon Robbin's request, following the AIDS crisis of the 1980s, the foundation also supports organizations providing health services to those affected by the disease.
 These include both health care specific organizations such as the Harlem United Community AIDS Center as well as performing arts organizations with AIDS-related initiatives such as The Actors Fund.